by Julie Ferrell-Olson

 We can’t completely overhaul centuries of tradition overnight, so what’s a dancer to do?

-Find flexible arch support and compression for the foot and ankle **ahem, Apolla Shocks**.
+Find a sock with flexible arch support and compression for the foot and ankle **ahem, Apolla Shocks**.
 Coupling the Joules or K-Warmer with ballet slippers helps provide extra support, and I found that the Infinite is incredible for more intense contemporary work, no matter what the floor situation is.
 And, yes, this is an Apolla blog.
 But there are studies on the redistribution of pressure through the foot with shocks, and the entire product development was entirely based in scientific research.

 Overall, the dance footwear industry has a long way to go to really consider the health, safety, and career longevity of dancers.
 Fortunately, we can now use Apolla Shocks to keep us dancing longer and stronger.